mgajda/less-arbitrary/towards-better-union.md

 versus concerns of the typing of the terms by these valid types.

+Note that this approach is a bit more relaxed than full lattice subtyping[@subtyping-lattice], since it only considers semilattice with unification operation.

 ## Value domain

 Since we are interested in JSON, we use Haskell encoding of JSON term for convenient reading^[As used by Aeson[@aeson] package.]: